xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 QA staff, and the URLs don't need to be decorated with query parameters, so the same test suites can be run iteratively for rapid prototyping etc.

----

-## Dynamic Routing in Action
+## Dynamic Routing

 Remember that we started with three VEs:  `dev` and `dev-john` in the dev environment, and `prod` in the prod environment.
-To illustrate the power of KubeFox's Dynamic Routing, we're going to create a release for each of our VEs.
+We just created a release for our `dev` VE.
+To illustrate the power of KubeFox's Dynamic Routing, we're going to create releases for each of our remaining VEs, `dev-john` and `prod`.

 First we'll release to the dev-john VE: